17th International Planetary Probe Workshop

 The 2020 Recipient

 Anyone may nominate an exceptional candidate for this award.
-The nominations process consists of filling out the form, which can be downloaded here, preparing a letter of nomination including details of significant career contributions to the understanding of planetary atmospheres utilizing entry/descent probes, and at least one additional letter of support.
+The nomination process consists of filling out the form, which can be downloaded here, preparing a letter of nomination including details of significant career contributions to the understanding of planetary atmospheres utilizing entry/descent probes, and at least one additional letter of support.
 Other supporting materials are encouraged but not required, including additional letters of support, bibliography, abstracts of up to three papers by the nominee, and curriculum vitae.
+The weight factors for selection are:

 Previous Winners of the Alvin Seiff Memorial Award